Magic-Xin/MacArthurGo/README.md

 ## How to use

-- Stable version: Download the compressed package and `config.json.default` for the corresponding system and architecture from the [release](https://github.com/Magic-Xin/MacArthurGo/releases),fill in the `config.json.default` and rename to `config.json` then run the program.
+- Stable version: Download the compressed package and `config.json.default` for the corresponding system and architecture from the [release](https://github.com/Magic-Xin/MacArthurGo/releases), fill in the `config.json.default` and rename to `config.json` then run the program.
 - Dev version: Download compressed package from the newest [github actions](https://github.com/Magic-Xin/MacArthurGo/actions/workflows/dev.yml)

 **Attention: Cannot guarantee the availability of the Dev version**